Find Trade Colleges

 • Construct components for high-performance wind turbine systems.

-These are the skills Sheet Metal Workers say are the most useful in their careers:
+When polled, Sheet Metal Workers say the following skills are most frequently used in their jobs:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.